 This can be done through online marketplaces like Amazon or eBay, or through specific websites that focus on arbitrage.

 In our case though, we’re all about online arbitrage with Amazon FBA.
+It can also be done with Amazon FBM, if that's your preferred method.

 Online arbitrage is a great way to make money if you're willing to put in the time and effort.
 It can be a bit of a risk, but if you do your research and choose your products carefully, you can definitely make a profit.